aethertap/leptos_axum_login/README.md

 ## A friendly warning

 I'm still getting used to the modern web, so if you notice something crazy about this repo, you're probably right and I'd love to know about it.
-I'm also working on an example like this for 0.7 (it's done, but has too much other stuff in it at the moment).
+This is the version for leptos 0.6, if you look at the main branch of the repo you'll see the 0.7 code.

 ## Getting set up